 Travel Medical and Evacuation from Jordan

-Jordan is one of the Middle East’s most visited destinations, known for Petra, Wadi Rum, the Dead Sea, and a well-earned reputation for hospitality and accessibility to international travelers.
-Whether you are visiting Jordan for tourism, business, study, humanitarian work, religious pilgrimage, or an extended professional assignment, it is smart to plan for the medical and security situations that can derail a trip quickly and expensively.
+Jordan is one of the Middle East’s most visited and most accessible international destinations — a country whose Nabataean city of Petra stands among the world’s great archaeological wonders, whose Wadi Rum desert landscape has served as the backdrop for films and expeditions for generations, whose Dead Sea shoreline offers one of earth’s most remarkable natural experiences, and whose capital Amman has developed into one of the Arab world’s most welcoming and internationally connected cities.
+It is also a country that serves as a regional medical hub for patients evacuated from Iraq, Syria, Lebanon, and other neighboring countries — which means Jordan’s private hospital sector in Amman, particularly Jordan Hospital, Arab Medical Center, and King Hussein Cancer Center, provides specialty medical capability that is among the best in the Arab world and is specifically accustomed to receiving and managing international medical cases.
+Whether you are visiting Jordan for tourism, business, study, humanitarian work, religious pilgrimage, or an extended professional assignment, planning for the medical situations that can derail a trip quickly and expensively is as practical a preparation as knowing your itinerary.
 Travel medical and evacuation insurance from Jordan protects you from major out-of-pocket expenses, gives you access to coordinated emergency support around the clock, and can arrange transport to the nearest appropriate care facility — or back home — when local medical resources are not sufficient for the situation.

 Secure International Medical Coverage